LohiSoftsro/MongoDbMigration/README.md

 # MongoDB Migration Tool

-A simple Node.js tool for migrating data between MongoDB databases.
+A modern web-based tool for migrating data between MongoDB databases.

 ## Features

 - Migrate all collections and documents from one MongoDB database to another
-- Interactive command-line interface
+- Clean, modern web interface
-- Progress indication with detailed statistics
+- Real-time progress tracking with detailed statistics
+- Collection-by-collection migration status
 - Validation of connection strings
-- Support for environment variables
+- Support for multiple consecutive migrations

 ## Installation